SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 ```

 It takes time and energy to write a good error report.
-If the report is being filed by a member of the development team,
-the incentive to document errors well is that resolving the issue later is easier.
+If the report is being filed by a member of the development team, the incentive to document errors well is that
-You can encourage users from outside the project to write thorough error reports by including an issue template for your project.
+resolving the issue later is easier.
+You can encourage users from outside the project to write thorough error reports by
-An issue template is a file included in your GitHub repository
+including an issue template for your project.
+An issue template is a file included in your GitHub repository that
-that proliferates each new issue with text that describes expectations
-for content that should be submitted.
+proliferates each new issue with text that describes expectations for content that should be submitted.
-You can't force new issues to be as complete as you might like,
-but you can use an issue template to make it easier for contributors to
+You can't force new issues to be as complete as you might like, but you can use an issue template to make it easier for
-remember and complete documentation about bug reports.
+contributors to remember and complete documentation about bug reports.

-Sometimes the person creating the issue may not know or have the right answer for some of these things, and will be doing their best with limited information about the error.
+Sometimes the person creating the issue may not know or have the right answer for some of these things and will be doing
-Responding with kindness and encouragement is important to maintain a healthy community, and should be enforced by the project's Code of Conduct (Section [teams coc](https://se-up.github.io/RSE-UP/chapters/working_in_teams.html#establish-a-code-of-conduct)).
+their best with limited information about the error.
+Responding with kindness and encouragement is important to maintain
+a healthy community, and should be enforced by the project's Code of Conduct (Section [teams coc](https://se-up.github.io/RSE-UP/chapters/working_in_teams.html#establish-a-code-of-conduct)).

 ## Labeling Issues

-The bigger or older a project gets, the harder it is to find things---unless, that is, the project's members put in a bit of work to make things
+The bigger or older a project gets, the harder it is to find things---unless, that is, the project's members put in a
-findable {cite:p}`Lin2020`.
+bit of work to make things findable {cite:p}`Lin2020`.
 Issue trackers let project members add **labels** to issues to make things easier to search and organize.
 Labels are also often called **tags**; whatever term is used, each one is just a descriptive word or two.